docs

 1. CO-16 — Claim or service lacks information or has submission errors

-CO-16 is the most common denial code billing companies encounter, and it is also the most frustrating because it tells you something is wrong without naming what.
-The payer pairs CO-16 with a Remittance Advice Remark Code (RARC) that carries the actual specifics, but many billing workflows log the CARC and ignore the RARC, which means staff spend hours guessing instead of fixing.
+The most common denial code, and the most frustrating: it says something is wrong without naming it.
+The payer pairs CO-16 with a Remittance Advice Remark Code (RARC) that carries the specifics.
+Workflows that log the CARC and ignore the RARC make staff guess instead of fix.

-What triggers it: missing or incorrect subscriber ID, invalid procedure or diagnosis code, NPI not on file with the payer, required field left blank on the claim, or a duplicate claim flag where the payer's system treated the submission as already received.
+- **Triggers:** missing or incorrect subscriber ID, invalid procedure or diagnosis code, NPI not on file with the payer, a required field left blank, or a duplicate-claim flag.

-First investigation step: read the paired RARC before doing anything else.
-The RARC is not optional context — it is the actual answer.
-Common RARCs with CO-16 include N382 (missing or incomplete ordering provider name), MA27 (missing or incomplete subscriber information), and M115 (the requested information was not provided).
-Once you know the specific gap, the correction is usually straightforward.
+- **First step:** read the paired RARC before anything else.
+Common pairings are N382 (incomplete ordering provider name), MA27 (incomplete subscriber information), and M115 (requested information not provided).

 2. CO-97 — Benefit included in payment for another service

-CO-97 tells you the billed service is considered bundled into another service or procedure that was already paid.
-It is the primary code the CMS National Correct Coding Initiative (NCCI) uses to enforce its Procedure-to-Procedure (PTP) edit pairs.
-Per FCSO Medicare CO-97 guidance, if the procedure code has a "B" status indicator on the Medicare Physician Fee Schedule database, it should not be billed to Medicare separately.
+The billed service is considered bundled into a service already paid.
+This is the primary code the CMS National Correct Coding Initiative (NCCI) uses to enforce Procedure-to-Procedure (PTP) edit pairs.
+Per FCSO Medicare guidance, a code with a "B" status indicator on the Medicare Physician Fee Schedule cannot be billed to Medicare separately.

-What triggers it: billing a minor procedure alongside an E&M on the same day without modifier 25, billing two services that NCCI considers mutually exclusive, or billing an assistant-surgeon charge when the procedure's indicator does not allow it.
+- **Triggers:** a minor procedure billed alongside an E&M on the same day without modifier 25, two services NCCI treats as mutually exclusive, or an assistant-surgeon charge the procedure indicator does not allow.

-First investigation step: look up the CPT pair in the CMS NCCI edit tables to confirm whether the edit applies, and whether a modifier can override it.
-The most common modifiers that resolve CO-97 are 25 (separate E&M), 59 (distinct procedural service), and XS, XE, XP, XU for more specific separation.
-FCSO also notes that resubmitting the entire claim causes a duplicate denial — submit corrected lines only.
+- **First step:** look up the CPT pair in the NCCI edit tables to confirm the edit applies and whether a modifier overrides it.
+Common resolving modifiers are 25 (separate E&M), 59 (distinct procedural service), and XS/XE/XP/XU.
+Resubmit corrected lines only; resubmitting the whole claim triggers a duplicate denial.

 3. CO-45 — Charge exceeds fee schedule or maximum allowable

 CO-45 is almost always a contractual write-off, not an appealable denial.
-The X12 definition states the charge exceeds the fee schedule or maximum allowable or contracted/legislated fee arrangement.
-For Medicare participating providers, CO-45 represents the mandatory write-off between the billed charge and the Medicare-allowed amount.
-The patient cannot be billed the difference, and appealing it accomplishes nothing if the contracted rate is correctly applied.
+The X12 definition is that the charge exceeds the fee schedule, maximum allowable, or contracted/legislated arrangement.
+For Medicare participating providers, CO-45 is the mandatory write-off between billed charge and Medicare-allowed amount.
+The patient cannot be billed the difference.

-What triggers it: the billed charge is higher than the payer's contracted rate or published fee schedule for that code.
-This is expected behavior, not an error, in most cases.
+- **Triggers:** the billed charge is higher than the payer's contracted rate or published fee schedule.
+This is expected, not an error.

 4. CO-50 — Non-covered service not deemed medically necessary

-CO-50 signals the payer determined the service does not meet their coverage criteria for medical necessity, typically tied to a National Coverage Determination (NCD) or Local Coverage Determination (LCD).
-It is one of the most heavily appealed codes in billing because the payer's medical necessity determination often conflicts with what the treating clinician documented.
+The payer determined the service does not meet its medical-necessity criteria, usually tied to a National Coverage Determination (NCD) or Local Coverage Determination (LCD).
+One of the most heavily appealed codes, because the determination often conflicts with what the clinician documented.

-What triggers it: a diagnosis code that does not satisfy the payer's coverage criteria for the procedure, a missing modifier that would have qualified the service, or a service type the payer's LCD categorizes as investigational or non-covered for the given indication.
+- **Triggers:** a diagnosis that does not satisfy coverage criteria for the procedure, a missing modifier that would have qualified the service, or a service the LCD treats as investigational or non-covered for the indication.

-First investigation step: pull the applicable LCD or NCD for the procedure code and compare the diagnosis codes on the claim against the covered indications.
-If the documentation supports a covered diagnosis that was not included on the claim, a corrected claim resolves it.
-If the clinical documentation genuinely supports medical necessity and the diagnosis was correct, the path is a medical necessity appeal with progress notes, prior conservative care documentation, and imaging or lab results.
+- **First step:** pull the applicable LCD or NCD and compare claim diagnoses against covered indications.
+If documentation supports a covered diagnosis that was omitted, a corrected claim resolves it.
+If documentation genuinely supports necessity, appeal with progress notes, prior conservative care, and imaging or lab results.

-Common root cause: the ordering or treating provider did not document the specific clinical indicators the payer's LCD requires, even though the service was clinically appropriate.
-This is a documentation problem, not a clinical one.
-See denial appeal workflow for packet-building guidance.
+- **Root cause:** the provider did not document the specific indicators the LCD requires, even though the service was appropriate.
+A documentation problem, not a clinical one.

 5. CO-22 — This care may be covered by another payer

-What triggers it: a patient with multiple active insurance plans where the secondary insurer received the claim without primary insurance payment information, a payer whose records show the patient has other coverage but the claim did not carry COB data, or an incorrect payer sequence on a workers' compensation or auto-liability claim.
+- **Triggers:** a patient with multiple active plans where the secondary received the claim without primary payment data, a payer whose records show other coverage the claim did not carry, or an incorrect payer sequence on a workers' comp or auto-liability claim.

-First investigation step: verify the correct payer order by checking eligibility on the date of service — run a 270/271 transaction against both payers to confirm who is primary.
-If the claim went to the wrong payer first, resubmit in the correct sequence with primary ERA data attached.
-If the patient's COB has changed (e.g., Medicare became primary due to age, not employer plan), update the payer order and resubmit.
+- **First step:** verify payer order by checking eligibility on the date of service; run a 270/271 against both payers.
+If the claim went to the wrong payer first, resubmit in correct sequence with primary ERA data.
+If COB changed (e.g., Medicare became primary by age), update the order and resubmit.

 6. CO-29 — The time limit for filing has expired

-CO-29 is a hard deadline denial.
-The payer is saying the claim arrived after their timely filing window closed.
-Medicare Part B requires claims within 12 months of the date of service under 42 CFR 424.44.
-Most commercial payers require 90 to 180 days from date of service, though contract terms vary.
+A hard-deadline denial: the claim arrived after the timely-filing window closed.
+Medicare Part B requires claims within 12 months of the date of service (42 CFR 424.44).
+Most commercial payers require 90 to 180 days, though contract terms vary.

-What triggers it: claim submission that missed the payer's timely filing deadline, whether due to intake delay, clearinghouse rejection that went unnoticed, or a returned claim that was not resubmitted.
+- **Triggers:** submission that missed the deadline, whether from intake delay, an unnoticed clearinghouse rejection, or a returned claim never resubmitted.

-First investigation step: pull submission history and confirm whether the original claim was submitted within the filing window.
-The date the clearinghouse accepted the claim — the 277CA acknowledgment date — is generally the date that counts for timely filing purposes, not the date the billing system sent it.
-If the original submission was within the window and you have proof, appeal with the 277CA acknowledgment or clearinghouse confirmation report attached.
+- **First step:** pull submission history and confirm the original claim landed within the window.
+The 277CA acknowledgment date is generally what counts, not the date the billing system sent it.
+If you have proof of timely submission, appeal with the 277CA or clearinghouse confirmation attached.

 7. CO-197 — Precertification or authorization was not obtained

-CO-197 means the service required prior authorization that was not in place when the service was rendered.
-It is one of the most preventable denials in a billing company's queue — authorization responsibility belongs upstream of the claim, at scheduling or intake.
+The service required prior authorization that was not in place when it was rendered.
+One of the most preventable denials; authorization belongs upstream, at scheduling or intake.

-What triggers it: service rendered without obtaining the authorization the payer required for that CPT code, an authorization obtained for a different procedure code or service date than what was ultimately billed, or an authorization that lapsed before the service date.
+- **Triggers:** service rendered without the required authorization, an authorization for a different code or date than what was billed, or an authorization that lapsed before the service date.

-First investigation step: check whether the payer offers a retro-authorization pathway.
-Some payers will grant retroactive authorization for certain service types (especially when there was a clinical emergency or a payer-system failure).
-If retro-auth is available, request it immediately because these windows are short — often 72 hours to 30 days from the denial.
-If retro-auth is not available, the appeal must document why the service was clinically necessary and why authorization was not obtained in advance.
+- **First step:** check for a retro-authorization pathway.
+Some payers grant it for certain service types (especially clinical emergencies or payer-system failures); windows are short, often 72 hours to 30 days from denial.
+If retro-auth is unavailable, appeal documenting clinical necessity and why auth was not obtained in advance.

 8. CO-11 — Diagnosis inconsistent with procedure

-What triggers it: a diagnosis code that is too nonspecific, a laterality mismatch (e.g., the diagnosis specifies left but the procedure specifies right), a mental health procedure linked to a general medical diagnosis, or a procedure that requires a specific chronic or acute diagnosis not present on the claim.
+- **Triggers:** a too-nonspecific diagnosis, a laterality mismatch (diagnosis left, procedure right), a mental-health procedure linked to a general medical diagnosis, or a procedure that requires a specific chronic or acute diagnosis not on the claim.

-First investigation step: pull the patient's clinical documentation and the claim together and verify that the most specific, accurate diagnosis code supporting the procedure is on the claim.
-Check whether the procedure code requires a specific diagnosis code range under the payer's LCD or NCCI guidance.
-If the documentation supports a more specific diagnosis, submit a corrected claim.
-If the documentation does not support the procedure, escalate to the clinical team before proceeding.
+- **First step:** pull documentation and claim together and confirm the most specific accurate diagnosis is present.
+Check whether the procedure requires a specific diagnosis range under the LCD or NCCI.
+If documentation supports a more specific code, submit a corrected claim.
+If it does not support the procedure, escalate to clinical before proceeding.

-Common root cause: EHR auto-population that pulls a problem-list diagnosis rather than the encounter-specific diagnosis, or encounter documentation that was not updated before billing.
-CO-11 has a high corrected-claim resolution rate when the underlying documentation is solid.
+- **Root cause:** EHR auto-population pulling a problem-list diagnosis instead of the encounter-specific one, or documentation not updated before billing.
+High corrected-claim resolution rate when documentation is solid.

 9. CO-15 — Authorization number is missing, invalid, or does not apply

 CO-15 is distinct from CO-197.
-Where CO-197 means no authorization existed at all, CO-15 means an authorization number was submitted but the payer cannot validate it — the number is wrong, it belongs to a different patient or service, or it expired before the date of service.
+Where CO-197 means no authorization existed, CO-15 means a number was submitted but the payer cannot validate it: wrong, belongs to a different patient or service, or expired before the date of service.

-First investigation step: pull the original authorization confirmation from the payer's portal or the phone log, and compare it character-by-character against what appears on the submitted claim.
-Authorization numbers are often 10 to 15 characters and errors are easy to introduce during manual entry.
-If the number is correct but the payer still rejects it, call the payer's provider services line — their systems occasionally fail to link an authorization to the correct claim.
+- **First step:** pull the original authorization from the payer portal or phone log and compare it character by character against the claim.
+Auth numbers run 10 to 15 characters and are easy to mis-enter.
+If the number is correct and still rejects, call provider services; payer systems sometimes fail to link an auth to the claim.

 10. CO-109 — Claim not covered by this payer or contractor

-CO-109 means the payer receiving the claim does not cover the patient for the service billed.
-This can mean the patient was not enrolled with that payer on the date of service, the plan type does not cover the service location or service type, or the claim was routed to the wrong payer entirely.
+The receiving payer does not cover the patient for the service billed: the patient was not enrolled on the date of service, the plan does not cover the location or service type, or the claim went to the wrong payer.

-What triggers it: claim submitted to the wrong payer (e.g., Medicare when the patient had Medicare Advantage that day), patient plan terminated or changed between scheduling and service, or a payer jurisdictional mismatch for Medicare Part B (e.g., wrong MAC for the provider's location).
+- **Triggers:** claim sent to the wrong payer (e.g., traditional Medicare when the patient had Medicare Advantage), a plan terminated or changed between scheduling and service, or a Medicare Part B jurisdictional mismatch (wrong MAC for the provider's location).

-First investigation step: run a 270/271 eligibility check for the patient on the exact date of service against the payer that issued the denial.
-If coverage was not active, identify the correct payer from the patient's insurance card or registration records and resubmit.
-If the patient was in a Medicare Advantage plan, the claim goes to the MA plan, not traditional Medicare.
-If coverage genuinely lapsed, the patient may be responsible — but verify before moving the balance.
+- **First step:** run a 270/271 for the exact date of service against the denying payer.
+If coverage was inactive, identify the correct payer from the insurance card or registration and resubmit.
+Medicare Advantage claims go to the MA plan, not traditional Medicare.
+If coverage genuinely lapsed, verify before moving the balance to the patient.

 What these 10 codes have in common